jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 of a home-written scenario as loose and flexible as possible, making it easier to deal with the unexpected actions and decisions of the players.

-228

-         Scenario Seeds - A kernel of an idea, often perhaps no longer than a paragraph or a sentence, is used as the basis of the adventure with the Games Master improvising the action and using stock, pre-generated or typical creature statistics, to support encounters.
+**Scenario Seeds** - A kernel of an idea, often perhaps no longer than a paragraph or a sentence, is used as the basis of the adventure with the Games Master improvising the action and using stock, pre-generated or typical creature statistics, to support encounters.
 Handling a scenario seed is always a challenge since it requires the Games Master to think on his feet; however, the investment both